The Deadliest Female Assassins Of World War II

 In May 1940, the German war machine stormed into Belgium, the Netherlands, France, and Luxembourg at the same time.
 Nazi Germany had the manpower, the firepower, the self-belief, and the Blitzkrieg — lightning war — tactics.
 The Netherlands had maintained a policy of neutrality for decades and were militarily unprepared to deal with such an onslaught.
 But piece by piece, the Dutch resisted German occupation.
 And in the city of Haarlem, Haarlem Council of Resistance leader Frans van der Wiel found his perfect, Nazi-killing assassins in the form of two teenage sisters: Freddie and Truus Oversteegen.

 The small and shy Freddie joined the Dutch resistance in 1940 at 14 years old and with her mother's approval.
-Freddie's mother — a single mom who raised her daughters on a barge — drove Freddie around on a bicycle while Freddie conducted drive-by shootings of German soldiers.
-Freddie was also the first resistance member to lure a German soldier from a bar and into the woods and shoot him.
+Freddie's mother was a single mom who raised her daughters on a barge — and she drove Freddie around on a bicycle while the teen conducted drive-by shootings of German soldiers.
+Freddie was also the first of the sisters to kill someone.
 As The Washington Post quotes her, "It was tragic and very difficult and we cried about it afterwards ...
 It never suits anybody, unless they are real criminals . . .
 One loses everything.
 It poisons the beautiful things in life."

 Per The Washington Post, Freddie coped with war trauma by, "getting married and having babies."
 She received the Mobilization War Cross in 2014 from Dutch Prime Minister Mark Rutte, and died four years later in 2018 at the age of 92.